How to Buy a Car with Bad Credit

 Knowledge is power, as they say, and you’ve already taken the first step by evaluating how bad your score really is; however, once you’ve attempted to repair what you can, the next step is knowing what you can borrow.
 Pre-approval takes a look at your income, your expenses, and your credit score and calculates how much you are likely to receive on a loan.

 Pre-approval for your auto loan will not only provide you with a budget to work with, but it will also provide a set goal of expenditure that the dealership will likely attempt to match.
 Getting pre-approved for your auto loan via your bank or an online installment loan site allows you to say to the dealer that you cannot go any higher than the set amount you have been given.

 4. Find the Dealers Who Deal with Bad Credit

 Next up, find the dealers who specialize in the kind of credit you are bringing to the table.
-You might first want to look into places that sell used rental cars that have been retired, as the cars found there could be newer, better taken care of, and potentially offer affordable nicer cars.
+You might first want to look into places that sell used rental cars that have been retired, as the cars found there could be newer, better-taken care of, and potentially offer affordable nicer cars.
 You can take a look here to read about the pros and cons of buying a rental car, and see if it is an option for you.
 Beyond that, your safest options involve mainstream dealers or credible used car markets, which is important to consider.
-You don’t want to get signed up for a loan that is unreasonable or with a sales group that repossess your car—some places go as far as to turning off your car remotely.
+You don’t want to get signed up for a loan that is unreasonable or with a sales group that repossess your car—some places go as far as to turn off your car remotely.

 Sometimes your credit is so bad that you have to resort to these businesses.
-Just make sure that you come educated and take your time to understand everything the deal entails, including interest rate and time periods on loans, as well as a multi-point check on the car itself.
+Just make sure that you come educated and take your time to understand everything the deal entails, including the interest rate and time periods on loans, as well as a multi-point check on the car itself.
 Buying what you pay for is an important distinction to make.